brevzin/cpp_proposals/2286_fmt_ranges/fmt-ranges.md

 This can be made to work by `retargeted_format_context` simply doing the type erasure itself, and providing the user with the type-erased iterator result.
 Same as the library is already doing for all of its other entry points.
 For the typical case where all the entry points are already this type-erased iterator type, this is trivial.
 And if we allow arbitrary iterator types in the future, that entry point will have to erase both ways.
 Which is work, but it seems both quite feasible and in line with the rest of the design.

+This could theoretically have been an ABI break, except that everything in the standard library today uses the one type-erased iterator (in which case the issue here is not a problem, except insofar as there is no way to actually create a new `format_context`).

 ### Manipulating `basic_format_parse_context` to search for sentinels

 Take a look at one of the `pair` formatting examples: